shizejin/lecture-source-py/source/rst/smoothing.rst

 .. contents:: :depth: 2

-In addition to what's in Anaconda, this lecture will need the  library:
+In addition to what's in Anaconda, this lecture uses the  library:

 .. code-block:: ipython
   :class: hide-output